-We continued developing our library of books, reports and briefings, producing 53 briefings and publications in the year.
+We continued developing our library of books, reports and briefings, producing 32 briefings and publications in the year.

-To create relevant and affordable development and qualification opportunities: The year saw a relaunch of HFMA's Qualifications; the HFMA Diploma (DHBF) and Higher Diploma in Healthcare and Business Finance (HDHBF) incorporating the Diploma in Advanced Practice Management (DAPCM).
+To create relevant and affordable development and qualification opportunities: We continue to deliver the HFMA Diploma (DHBF) and Higher Diploma in Healthcare and Business Finance (HDHBF).

-During the year to 30 June 2022 we had an average of 101 students studying for the DHBF, HDHBF and DAPCM qualification.
+During the year to 30 June 2023, we had an average of 87 students studying for our qualifications.

 The Association continues to be the place most NHS finance staff go to satisfy their CPD requirements.
-Total CPD hours delivered in the year reached 335,131.
+Total CPD hours delivered in the year reached 239,669.
 This continues one of the key statistics that demonstrates the continuing interest our membership and the wider finance community in health has for HFMA's training; be it events, webinars, qualifications or e-learning.
 Just as importantly HFMA targets a 90% excellent/good score from user feedback.
-Over the year to 30 June 2022 the average over all events was 96% a statistic we are very proud of.
+Over the year to 30 June 2023 the average over all events was 98% a statistic we are very proud of.

-Over the year we started to run face to face events again but also continued to use the virtual platforms we put in place during the pandemic.
+Over the year we ran a vast array of face-to-face events but also continued to use the virtual platforms we put in place during the pandemic.
 We have been constantly talking to our members to get the mix right.
-The most events popular include our National Annual conference in December and our Pre-Accounts Planning event in February, which was well-attended
+The most popular events include our National Annual conference in December and our Pre-Accounts Planning event in February, which was well-attended.

-Our e-learning "bitesize" modules have proved very sought after by the NHS finance function over the year last year.
+Our e-learning "bitesize" modules have proven to be very sought after by the NHS finance function over the year last year.
 Part of the offering now includes some modules that have been uploaded onto the NHS ESR system allowing nearly all employees in the NHS to access them free of charge.
-At the time of writing some 45,000 downloads had taken place.
+At the time of writing some 52,000 downloads had taken place.

-Once again, we are very proud to report that the target of achieving over 90% of users scoring each module excellent or good was achieved at 94%.
+Once again, we are very proud to report that the target of achieving over 90% of users scoring each module excellent or good was achieved at 98%.